Subscribe To This Site

 Try adding Hunza apricots if you can.
 They are often available in health food stores.
 These are the apricots eaten by the Hunza people who are famed for their longevity!
 You will need to pre-soak them.

-If you are making muesli for small children (the ones that don't like lumps!) you can whizz up the ingredients in a good quality food processor until everything is almost a powder.
+If you are making muesli for small children (the ones that don't like lumps!) you can whizz up the ingredients in food processor until everything is almost a powder.

 This approach may also suit anyone who has difficulty chewing, such as elderly people or invalids.
 Avoid nuts, even well processed ones, for people who are unwell and the very young as they may present a choking hazard.